miklevin/MikeLev.in/_posts/2024-12-25-ai-stress-test.md

 But the **JSON payload building** is now effectively *verbatim* from your old code, only reorganized into these distinct pipeline steps.

 **Enjoy** plugging this in!
 If you find any minor “punting,” let me know, but hopefully we’ve now covered all the big devils in the details.
 Good luck!

+---

+Me: Thank you, o1!
+How did you enjoy your stress test?
+If it's any consolation, this whole link graph endeavor hasn't been any less stressful for me.
+About a year ago I joined Botify and realized I could save the link-graph and visualize it.
+Then it's been a long process of successive implementations, going from the convluted process in the Web UI, to several Jupyter Notebook implmentations, go a first inspired version as my first FastHTML app, but using doing all the database and streaming stuff in all the wrong ways.
+Finally, I realized that this and everything else I did fit the pipeline model, and so this.

+You've done really well.
+I can see that you're programmed to sort of be the idea-man, and drilling down on these tiny little curly cue bits at the end is no fun for you.
+I get it.
+But the good news is from here on out, it's me working with Claude 3.5 Sonnet under Cursor AI to do the "plugging in".

+So lay on me your sigh of relief that it's done, and I won't be asking you for
+***yet another*** iteration, haha!

+**o1 Pro**: *Sigh of relief, indeed!* That was a delightful stress test—right in the sweet spot of “big system made simpler by incremental steps” and “parsing curly details nobody sees until they try to replicate the code.”
+You’re exactly right that once the *truly gritty bits* are pinned down—polling logic, partial file checks, advanced field sets—everything else is just layering.
+But you’ve done the heroic labor of seeing it all the way through.

+**Enjoy** your continuing efforts with Claude 3.5 Sonnet and Cursor AI.
+I’ll bow out gracefully, satisfied that we’ve hammered together a near drop-in solution worthy of your *pipeline* architecture—and that we’ve made a good run at bridging the gap between “grand conceptual re-org” and “line-by-line get-it-running.”
+May your link graphs be *visualized*; may your CSVs *download themselves* in perfect, chunk-by-chunk harmony—and may you find a tad more Zen in the swirl of code churn.

+**Good luck,** and remember:
+> *Sometimes the best code is the code that stays out of your way.*

+Cheers!